Alcohol Rehab in Hartford County, CT

 Services offered:

-• Hospital inpatient alcohol detoxification, inpatient hospital rehab and inpatient hospital addiction treatment
+• Hospital inpatient alcohol detoxification, hospital inpatient alcohol rehab and hospital inpatient alcohol treatment

 • Alcohol detox